anthonyshort/anthonyshort.me/source/2012/01/kyoto.html.markdown

 	<figcaption>This area at the bottom of the temple would be amazing in Spring.</figcaption>
 </figure>

 And so that finished up the walking tour of Kiyomizudera Temple, but we decided that we weren't ready to leave just yet so we all went and had lunch together.
-I tried some uzi-soba noddles with fermented soy beans and whipped, raw egg on top.
+I tried some uzi-soba noodles with fermented soy beans and whipped, raw egg on top.
 It was actually really delicious.
 Besides, any meal where they ask you if you have any health problems before you order the dish, must be good.

 Afterwards, I went to have a look at the Imperial Palace, but it was closed.
 Damn.
 It would probably look better in spring anyway as it's surrounded by cherry blossoms.
-So looks like I'm going to have to come back very, very soon.
+So looks like I'm going to have to come back soon.

-For dinner, I'd decided I was sick of Japanese food so I found an italian restaurant.
+For dinner, I had decided that I was sick of Japanese food so I found an italian restaurant.
 I was surprised at how good that japanese-italian food was.
 Highlight of the evening though was discovering that the towel they put down at the bar when you eat there isn't for wiping your hands and face, it's for wiping the bar down when you've finished you meal.
 So that's why everyone has been laughing at me weird and I wipe my face with it...

 Tomorrow, I'm headed north to the rural town of Karuma for some hot spring and hiking action.
 I should able to hike in the woods between two towns but hopefully I don't get lost.